 Your local health and safety, and electricity acts and regulations put the onus on a business owner (PCBU) to understand the risks associated with electrical assets, to ensure electrical installations and equipment present no risk to persons or property.
 Understanding the requirements of these acts and regulations can be a challenge due to their complexity and often risk and compliance related advice can be limited and from varied sources.
 In Australia, each state has its own specific work safety laws and this can be complex to manage if you have assets in more than one state.

 Obtaining professional, independent and impartial electrical safety advice from those with deep knowledge of the regulatory framework, and with experience across a wide geography and industry, can be a more effective way of helping you to improve safety and reducing compliance costs.

 We take a look at three ways to ensure the ongoing operation and safety of your business.

 The best way to ensure you are compliant is to maintain good practice.
 If your electrical installations are well maintained over their life cycle, with good quality records and documentation, you’ll find your assets will generally continue to be compliant and electrically safe as per the intent of the original design.
 This doesn’t just mean electrical safety is maintained, but it can also minimise operational downtime, positively impacting your company’s bottom line.

 Set up regular internal reviews and external audits of your installation’s electrical safety.
 Reviews may happen during your pre-planned annual shutdowns, when any modifications are made to your plant or if there are any concerns about electrical safety.

 If you have an installation in a hazardous area then a review needs to be undertaken at least every four years.
-Your high voltage assets should also be reviewed at least every four years or more regularly if you have a mixed high and low voltage installation.
+Your high voltage assets should also be reviewed periodically with earthing systems inspected every one to three years.

 Reviews of your assets should consider at least the following items: